facastagnini/ansible-raspberrypi-baseline/README.md

 1) Install Raspbian on a 4Gb or bigger SD card.
 (There is a guide here http://www.raspberrypi.org/documentation/installation/installing-images/README.md)

 2) Finish the installation.
-If you are going move the rootfs to an external usb hard drive do it now (LINK).
+If you are going move the rootfs to an external usb hard drive do it now.

 3) Turn on the pi, ssh into it and run the oneliner